QuartermindGames/hei/README.md

     - Valve SMD (*write*)
     - Can easily be extended to support other model formats either via the API or via plugins

+### Extras

+Under the [extras](extras) directory, you'll find a number of source files for granting you support for various other formats.
+These are typically left out of the core library because they're either not widely used or support is considered experimental.
+In summary, if you're developing a larger project, I would highly recommend excluding these.

 ## Users

 - [APE Tech](https://hogsy.itch.io/ape-tech), a 3D game engine written in C
 - [OpenHoW](https://github.com/TalonBraveInfo/OpenHoW), a reimplementation of Hogs of War

-## Extras

-Under the [extras](extras) directory, you'll find a number of source files for granting you support for various other formats.
-These are typically left out of the core library because they're either not widely used or support is considered experimental.
-In summary, if you're developing a larger project, I would highly recommend excluding these.

-## Roadmap
+## License

-- Vulkan driver (*work in progress*)
-- Software driver (*work in progress*)
-- 3dfx Glide 3 driver (*todo, for fun*)
-- S3 MeTaL driver (*todo, for fun*)
-- plwindow; provides windowing API for X11 and Win32
+Project is licensed under [MIT](LICENSE).

+Additional licences for libraries used by `plcore` can be found [here](docs/plcore).